appryst/latex-workflow/README.md

 There are two mayor TeX distributions for Windows: TeX Live and MiKTeX.
 I would recommend TeX Live, just because it has a larger user base and is available for macOS and Linux as well.

-To start you need to download Tex Live from [here](https://www.tug.org/texlive/) and just follow the instructions of the installer.
+To start you need to download TeX Live from [here](https://www.tug.org/texlive/) and just follow the instructions of the installer.
 The default settings contain the full installation, which I recommend so you don't have to worry about packages not being installed.

 ## [2.
 VS Code](#table-of-contents)